 OpenTelemetry .NET distro for Uptrace

-This document explains how to configure the OpenTelemetry .NET SDK to export spans and metrics to Uptrace using OTLP/gRPC.
+This guide shows you how to configure the OpenTelemetry .NET SDK to export spans, logs, and metrics to Uptrace using the OTLP/HTTP protocol.

 uptrace-dotnet is a lightweight wrapper around opentelemetry-dotnet that pre-configures the OpenTelemetry SDK to export data to Uptrace.
 It doesn't add new functionality but simplifies the setup process for your convenience.